MakerTobey/OpenMicrofluidics/README.md

 http://www.appropedia.org/Lynch_open_source_syringe_pump_modifications
 https://www.sciencedirect.com/science/article/pii/S2468067218300269

+We are building and testing some of this hardware!
+Please look into the respective project subfolder: https://github.com/MakerTobey/OpenMicrofluidics/tree/master/pressure%20control%20build%20and%20test

 ### Open pressure controll

-We are building and testing some of this hardware!
-Please look into the respective project subfolder: https://github.com/MakerTobey/OpenMicrofluidics/tree/master/pressure%20control%20bild%20and%20test

 My own project to build an ardunino based 2-channel pressure controll (pressure derived from a compressor), to be extended and tested: https://www.docubricks.com/viewer.jsp?id=6067044959053384704 Also explore our seperate GitHub repository: https://github.com/MakerTobey/uFluid